Ripple Customer Care

 • Some examples of prohibited social media conduct include posting commentary, content, or images that are defamatory, pornographic, proprietary, harassing, libelous, or that can create a hostile work environment.

 • Team Members are not to publish post or release any information that is considered confidential or not public.
 If there are questions about what is considered confidential, Team Members should check with the Human Resources Department and/or Their Team Leader.

 • Social media networks, blogs and other types of online content sometimes generate press and media attention or legal questions.
-Team Members should refer these inquiries to authorized Ripple Group spokespersons.
+Team Members should refer these enquiries to authorized Ripple Group spokespersons.

 • If Team Members publish content after‐hours that involves work, a disclaimer should be used, such as this: “The postings on this site are my own and may not represent Ripple Group’s positions, strategies or opinions.”

 • It is highly recommended that Team Members keep Ripple Group related social media accounts separate from personal accounts, if practical.